Australian Government Bureau of Meteorology

 Ironpot 7 day forecast

 Today: Partly cloudy.
-High chance of showers, most likely in the afternoon and evening.
-A thunderstorm likely in the afternoon and evening.
-Thunderstorms possibly severe with damaging winds, large hail and heavy rain which may lead to flash flooding in the afternoon and evening.
-Light winds becoming N/NW 15 to 25 km/h in the morning.
-Overnight temperatures falling to between 17 and 21 with daytime temperatures reaching 31 to 38.
+High chance of showers, most likely in the morning and afternoon.
+A thunderstorm likely.
+Thunderstorms possibly severe with damaging winds, large hail and heavy rain which may lead to flash flooding.
+Winds N/NW 15 to 20 km/h becoming light before dawn then becoming N/NW 15 to 25 km/h in the early morning.
+Overnight temperatures falling to the low 20s with daytime temperatures reaching the low 30s.

 (km/h)24